mdqinc/SDL_GameControllerDB/README.md

 There are a few different tools that let you create mappings.

 ### [SDL2 Gamepad Tool](http://www.generalarcade.com/gamepadtool/)
-Third party cross-platform tool with GUI (Windows, macOS and Linux).
-Likely the easiest tool to use.
+Third party cross-platform tool with GUI (Windows, macOS and Linux), Likely the easiest tool to use.

 ### [SDL2 ControllerMap](https://www.libsdl.org/download-2.0.php)
 The controllermap utility provided with SDL2 is the official tool to create these mappings, it runs on all the platforms SDL runs (Windows, Mac, Linux, iOS, Android, etc).